 He kept a stable of horses, both racehorses and tournament chargers, in a professionally managed stable, outside the palace.
 The stable also used land by the river at Staines for pasture and breeding.
 This arrangement allowed him complete control of the management and training of his horses but also concealed the costs from his father.

-He had arrived in London before dark, the previous evening.
-In the stable, he kept a suite of rooms where he had shared a bed with the love of his life, Joan of Kent.
+He had arrived in London the previous evening, before dark.
+Above the stable, he kept a suite of rooms where he shared a bed with the love of his life, Joan of Kent.

 The fourth corner was reserved for the King’s visitors.
 People who had appointments to see the King himself or one of his senior courtiers could wait there until a lackey escorted them to their appointments.
 The Prince knew of the stories about people meeting their wives, getting married and having children in the King’s corner while waiting for an appointment!
 Even now he chuckled at the thought.

 Like all public places, commerce took place.
 Clerks, legal advisors, lobbyists, food vendors and even prostitutes plied their trade.
 The Prince found himself confronted by a particularly young and pretty girl.